 Fueled by both ends of the emotional continuum, it bolted sentiment onto lust with timing, talent and music.
-And inspired countless imitators and TV shows.

-More to our point, by 2018, 126,000,000 views would indicate that the regularly trotted-out and "thoroughly tested" 2 minutes-max video should no longer be taken as gospel.
+More to our point, almost 95,000,000 views would indicate that the regularly trotted-out and "thoroughly tested" 2 minutes-max video should no longer be taken as gospel.

 Still, don't waste time.
 Still, shave it down until it hurts.
 As Faulkner said, "kill your darlings".

 Timing also relates to when the video is released.
 In a moment we'll see why that's important.